The Mad Magazine Card Game

 The Mad Magazine Card Game is a shedding-type card game produced by Parker Brothers in 1979.
-The game's cards all picture Alfred E. Nueman.
+The game's cards all picture Alfred E. Neuman.
 It is similar in nature to crazy eights and Uno, where the player's goal is to lose all of their cards.

 Rules and Gameplay

 The Mad Magazine Card Game is a game for two to six players.
 The game begins with the dealer shuffling the deck, dealing cards to each player, and creating the draw pile.
 A card is taken from the deck and put in the discard pile to begin the game, and play begins in a counterclockwise direction from the dealer.
 A player can play their card into the discard pile if it has the same number, color, picture, or message as the face-up card.
 Wild cards can be played on any card.
 If a player can not, or chooses not to play they take the first card off the deck and add it to their hand.
 If they can play the card they drew, they may do so.
 The winner is the first person to lose all of their cards.